The Demographic Transition Revisited:

 is the primary determinant of fertility.
 A variety of behaviors,

-by having fewer children, and to perceived opportunity by having
+respond to scarcity by having fewer children, and to perceived

 Getting the Incentives Right

-number of conditions which lead to lower fertility.
-This section
+of conditions which lead to lower fertility.
+This section presents a

-presents a selection of examples which, together, begin to constitute
+selection of examples which, together, begin to constitute a test.

-a test.
-Cases include effects of perceived opportunity in western
+Cases include effects of perceived opportunity in western and

-of single societies over time.
-Test each one against the predictions
+societies over time.
+Test each one against the predictions of the

 *modernization lowers fertility